SumiSastri/dev-blogs/docs/fullstack-JavaScript/part1-what-is-JavaScript.md

 Microsoft renamed LiveScript for Explorer calling it JScript, or JavaScript.
 Standardising JavaScript fell to the hands of ECMA and JavaScript is also known as ECMA Script or ES5, ES6, ES7, ES8 and ES9 which are are updated versions of JavaScript.

 "JavaScript" is a trademark of Oracle Corporation in the United States.
-It is used under license from Mozilla and in JS-engines in browsers - V8 (Google), Chakra(Microsoft), SpiderMonkey(Firefox).
+It is used under license from Mozilla and in JS-engines in browsers - V8 (Google Chrome and Microsoft Edge) and SpiderMonkey(Firefox).

 JavaScript is officially managed by Mozilla Foundation, and new language features are added periodically.
 However, only some JavaScript engines support these new features.
 Known as JS as well as Vanilla JavaScript - refering to JS without frameworks or libraries, JavaScript is now one of the most popular scripting languages.